jndunhamcpp/formal_languages/README.md

 - Designed the complete NFA for decintegers, ensuring it handled unlimited digits correctly and followed Python’s lexical rules
 - Tested the NFA using JFLAP, generated the required .jff and .jpg files, and implemented the initial Python code that validates decimal integer inputs based on the NFA’s behavior

-Jenson Dunham
+Abhishek Sarepaka

-Github: jndunhamcpp
+Github: asarepaka

-CPP Email: jndunham@cpp.edu
+CPP Email: asarepaka@cpp.edu

 - Completed Part 2, expanding the project to support Python octinteger and hexinteger literals
 - Created the NFAs for both bases and combined them with the decinteger NFA into a single unified machine capable of recognizing all three integer types in one run